 So, what are YOU waiting for?
 The fact that it hurts to wait, that you feel that ache inside, is evidence itself that the candle yet burns, that there is hope, and that you are not alone in your waiting.

 We are all waiting for peace on earth, and we are waiting to experience everywhere good will towards our fellow man.
-In one way or another, we await the touch of God.
+In one way or another, we await the arrival of God.

-This Advent may we each find peace in the midst of our waiting.
+This Advent may we each find hope and peace in the midst of our waiting.